NGFC-Lib/NGFC-Lib/README.md

 ## User Guide

 1. Clone our github repository
-2. Follow Jupyter Notebook (name to be determined)
+2. Follow Jupyter Notebook (user_guide.ipynb)
-3. For running error: Refer to Idaes/Pyomo
+3. For running error: Refer to Idaes/Pyomo Documentation on Idaes/Pyomo could be found in their website

 ## Future Works
-1. Add additional physical properties package - e.g. Liquid phase.
-2. Incorporate options for more complex electrochemistry calculation - Ohmic, Nernst, activation, concentration overpotentials.
+1. Incorporate options for more complex electrochemistry calculation - Ohmic, Nernst, activation, concentration overpotentials.
-3. Explore different solvers to maximize the accuracy of the model - Currently using "binary solver" for higher convergence.
+2. Explore different solvers to maximize the accuracy of the model - Currently using "binary solver" for higher convergence.
-4. Incorporate a python package that will automatically translate the process into flowsheet for better visualization.
+3. Incorporate a python package that will automatically translate the process into flowsheet for better visualization.

 ## Contributors
 * Mihyun Kim